Estrone

 Some of the most recurrent causes are:

-• Estrogen medication- usually prescribed for women in their postmenstrual phase to ameliorate symptoms like sweating or flushes.
+- Estrogen medication is usually prescribed for women in their postmenstrual phase to ameliorate symptoms like sweating or flushes.

-• Age- As a woman gets older, the estrogen levels are decreasing.
-However, in combination with estrogen medication, the estrone increases.
-This may be explained by the fact that older women may not eliminate estrogen at the same pace as younger ones.
+- Age: As a woman gets older, her estrogen levels decrease.
+However, in combination with estrogen medication, the estrogen level increases.
+The fact that older women may not eliminate estrogen at the same rate as younger ones may help to explain this.

-• Obesity- Obese patients have higher estrone levels because they have more fatty tissue.
+- Obesity: Obese patients have higher estrone levels because they have more fatty tissue.
 High estrone levels stimulate the pituitary gland to produce LH.
 However, estrogen levels do not drop again, as in a normal cycle, but remain high.
-LH levels remain as high.
+LH levels remain high.

 How Can You Lower Estrone Levels?